 The first fence looks like a strip of dark green canvas stretched between two groups of people.
 With a railing of human beings lining its approach on left and right, horses seem distracted, and treat the fence rather carelessly.
 Luckily it is only a simple gorse-built affair; though the horse on the left refuses it.

 Flinging it behind, horses race away with renewed fury.
 The chestnut in front is setting a terrific pace.
 His rider endeavours to get him settled down, but with little success, and he leads over the first bank like a Derby winner.
 People are no longer crowding the fences and horses have less to distract them at their work.
 An open ditch yawns malevolently, but the pace affords scant opportunity for an examination of its width.
 A bank looms in front, and if that chestnut leads us to it at this pace some of us will see the inside view of an ambulance.
 Every stride makes it grow bigger.
 The chestnut's at it he's over; bay beside him crashes—went too close and hit his knees two horses out of it already.
 "Hey!
 Don't ride me in on top of him!
-Pull over!"To read more, a subscription is needed: Click here to subscribe
+Pull over!"To read more, a subscription is required.
+Log in or click here to subscribe.